gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "I don't have time for this," Erileine muttered.
 Without thinking, she took a step toward the boy.
 Instantly, he darted into the alley.

 "Wait!" she shouted.
 "Wait!
 Come back!"
 She ran to the alley, but the thief had vanished.

 "Great," she muttered.
 She was right back where she had started.
-If she put one of the big planters beside the front door on top of the other and stood on that...
-She still wouldn't be able to reach the balcony.
+If she put one of the big planters beside the front door on top of the other and stood on that…  She still wouldn't be able to reach the balcony.
 And anyway, how was she going to move the planter?
 It was half as big as she was.  *Why can't people leave ladders lying around like they do in stories?* she thought bitterly.

 The balcony door opened above him.
 The thief stepped out with Razi's bag in his arms.
 "Can you catch?" he asked.

-* * *
+---

 The guards at the Hardeck's doors waved Erileine through.
 Inside, the confusion had ripened into a more purposeful kind of madness.